The Walmer Family Fund

 These rules are not suggestions.
 They are the covenant obligations of every steward who inherits responsibility for the Fund.

-Before any family distribution is made, a designated first-fruits percentage of annual growth is allocated to biblical outreach.
-This is not charity from the surplus — it is a covenant commitment, consistent with Malachi 3:10.
+Before any family distribution is calculated, a designated first-fruits percentage of the Fund's annual growth is set aside for biblical outreach.
+This is not generosity from the surplus — it is a covenant obligation, structured like the tithe in Malachi 3:10.
+It cannot be deferred, reduced by vote, or redirected to family use.

-No family member may assume an active management role without first demonstrating a working understanding of biblical stewardship, the Investment Grading Checklist, and the Fund's primary asset classes.
+Stewardship is a skill, not a birthright.
+No family member may assume an active management role without first demonstrating a working understanding of biblical stewardship principles, the five-category Investment Grading Checklist, and the strategic rationale behind the Fund's primary asset classes.
+Knowledge precedes authority.

 Following Ecclesiastes 11:2, the Fund diversifies across geographies, asset classes, and industries.
-Rebalancing is scheduled and disciplined — never reactive to short-term market noise.
+Rebalancing is scheduled and systematic — never reactive to headlines, market fear, or political cycles.
+Patience is not passivity; it is the discipline that separates stewards from speculators.

 Our Investment Standard